Lillian Jacobey Baur Early Childhood Award

 Call for Nominations

-Departments and programs are invited to submit one proposal for a doctoral Graduate Research Assistantship (GRA) position funded by the Lillian Jacobey Baur Early Childhood Endowment.
-The funds support salary and fringe for a 9-month appointment, plus tuition for up to 15 credit hours per year (which may include summer coursework).
-Each year the GRA may request up to $1,500 for research support activities.
+The award provides funding for a .50 FTE GRA appointment with an academic year (9 month) a salary of $19,594 for up to 2 years, plus tuition for up to 15 credit hours per semester (Each year the GRA may also request up to $1,500 for research support activities.
 Examples of research support may include data collection expenses, purchasing materials and equipment in support of the research project, traveling to meetings and other universities, or to support seminars and workshops for practitioners.

 Criteria for Funding: